Board of Directors & Staff

 Chris Kelso, Secretary

 Chris is the son of a USMC lieutenant colonel.
 His family arrived in New Bern two days after Hurricane Hazel and never left.
 Growing up on the south side of the Neuse River near the location of Fort Lane he has had a lifelong interest in the cultural and economic histories of New Bern and surrounding areas.
 He is married to the former Patricia Menius, a lifetime New Bernian, and they are the parents of three adult children.
-A graduate of the University of North Carolina at Chapel Hill with a Degree in Economics (Bachelor of Arts with Honors) and a member of the Phi Beta Kappa fraternity, he started his insurance career in 1981 after serving as a commissioned officer in the US Navy as a carrier-based Naval Aviator.
+A graduate of the University of North Carolina at Chapel Hill with a degree in Economics (BA with Honors) and a member of the Phi Beta Kappa fraternity, he started his insurance career in 1981 after serving as a commissioned officer in the US Navy as a carrier-based Naval Aviator.
 After joining the family-owned insurance business, he was designated a Certified Insurance Counselor in 1983.
 In 1998 he merged his agency with The Insurance Center where he served as the senior insurance advisor before retiring in 2018.
 Chris has participated in many Historical Society activities including two roles as a Ghostwalk spirit.

 Appointed Positions

-James M. Hodges, Curator
+James M. Hodges, Curator (nbhscurator2@gmail.com)

-Reared in New Bern, Jim matriculated to University of North Carolina at Chapel Hill earning an undergraduate degree in Chemistry and a post graduate dental degree.
+Reared in New Bern, Jim matriculated to University of North Carolina at Chapel Hill earning an undergraduate degree in chemistry and a post graduate dental degree.
 After satisfying a military commitment and enjoying several years of international travel, Jim returned to New Bern and practiced dentistry until his retirement in 2012.
 His current life chapter involves his passion for New Bern and its rich history as a member of the Historical Society and the Tryon Palace Foundation Board of Directors.
 He is thankful to be in a committed relationship with his significant other Cindy.
 He has a genuine love for dogs, and enjoys good food, especially oysters and chicken salad.

-Claudia Houston, Historian
+Claudia Houston, Historian (nbhshistorian@gmail.com)

-Jonathan Miller, Battlefield Adjutant
+Gene Lock, Battlefield Adjutant

 Directors